-The large, and very attractive moth, Asota (=Anagnia) subfascia, shown below, is another member of this genus.
+The large, and very attractive moth, Peridrome (=Anagnia) subfascia, shown below, is another member of the same subfamily Aganainae.
 This specimen appeared on the balcony outside my hotel room one night in Pattaya.
 Another species with a wide distribution, including India, Thailand, Peninsular Malaysia, Indonesia, the Philippines and Taiwan.
-It seems to have gone through a number of name changes as it was also previously named, Peridrome subfascia Walker, 1854.

 I am a retired entomologist with a background in quarantine pests and invasive invertebrates.
 I studied zoology at Imperial College (University of London) and did a PhD on the population dynamics of a cereal aphid (Metopolophium dirhodum) in the UK.
 I spent 5 years with the British Antarctic Survey studing cold hardiness of Antarctic invertebates and 17 years with the Food and Environment Research Agency.
 My main interests now are natural history, photography, painting and bird watching.